n1cklarosa/EasyWordpressDockerComposeEnvironment/readme.md

 Here is docker-compose file that will containerise all the services required to run a local wordpress development enviroment.
 All your theme, plugin and upload files are stored in your local file tree and can be backed up and edited as your normally would.

-It comes with a setup script to get your going on linux and macos in a few seconds, windows users will need to follow a few extra steps.
+It comes with a setup script to get you going on Linux and Macos in a few seconds, windows users will need to follow a few extra steps.

 Read more info on this on my blog here (here)[https://blog.nicklarosa.net/articles/easy-wordpress-docker-compose/]